scipy/scipy/doc/source/dev/governance/governance.rst

 Funding.
 However, no funding obtained by an Institutional Partner can override the Steering Council.
 If a Partner has funding to do SciPy work and the Council decides to not pursue that work as a project, the Partner is free to pursue it on their own.
-However in this situation, that part of the Partner’s work will not be under the SciPy umbrella and cannot use the Project trademarks in a way that suggests a formal relationship.
+However, in this situation, that part of the Partner’s work will not be under the SciPy umbrella and cannot use the Project trademarks in any way that suggests a formal relationship.

 Institutional Partner benefits are:

--  Acknowledgement on the SciPy website and in talks.
+-  acknowledgement on the SciPy website and in talks
--  Ability to acknowledge their own funding sources on the SciPy website and in talks.
+-  ability to acknowledge their own funding sources on the SciPy website and in talks
--  Ability to influence the project through the participation of their Council Member.
+-  ability to influence the project through the participation of their Council Member
--  Council Members invited to SciPy Developer Meetings.
+-  invitation of the Council Members to SciPy Developer Meetings

 A list of current Institutional Partners is maintained at the page :ref:`governance-people`.